Great Start Collaborative partners with many services and organizations throughout Oakland County, the state of Michigan and nationally.

 If interested in incorporating the ASQ into your program or to learn more about becoming a Help Me Grow Partner in Oakland contact Veronica Pechumer.

 The GSC partners with local libraries to provide all Oakland County residents with free, high quality learning opportunities.

 We often refer our families to their local libraries for story times, activities, and programs, so please share any new and exciting programs with us!
 Our care coordinators visit select library story times to offer free developmental screenings for the families in attendance.
 Free preschool, developmental screening, and parenting phone line resources are also available to place in your libraries.

 The GSC also has several new initiatives in the works through our Literacy Workgroup that we would love to share with you.

 Our Sing.
 Say.
 Point.
 Play. campaign is in full swing.
 We have resources for your library.
-Reach out to Christine Hodge to partner with us.
+Reach out to Flavia Maccio to partner with us.